edsuom/ade/README.md

 * [PyPI Page](https://pypi.python.org/pypi/ade/)
 * [Project Page](http://edsuom.com/ade.html) at **edsuom.com**

-*ade* performs the
 [Differential Evolution](https://en.wikipedia.org/wiki/Differential_evolution)
+(DE) is a type of genetic algorithm that works especially well for optimizing combinations of real-valued variables.
+The *ade* Python package does simple and smart population initialization, informative progress reporting, adaptation of the vector differential scaling factor *F* based on how much each generation is improving, and automatic termination after a reasonable level of convergence to the best solution.

-(DE) algorithm asynchronously.
-Running on a multicore CPU or cluster, *ade* can get the DE processing done several times faster than standard single-threaded DE.
-It does this without departing in any way from the numeric operations performed by the classic Storn and Price algorithm using either a randomly chosen or best candidate scheme.
+But most significantly, *ade* performs Differential Evolution *asynchronously*.
+When running on a multicore CPU or cluster, *ade* can get the DE processing done several times faster than standard single-threaded DE.
+It does this without departing in any way from the numeric operations performed by the classic Storn and Price algorithm, using either a randomly chosen or best candidate scheme.

 You get a substantial multiprocessing speed-up *and* the well-understood, time-tested behavior of the classic `DE/rand/1/bin` or `DE/best/1/bin` algorithm.
 (You can pick which one to use.)
-The very same target[] and base[] selection, mutation,[] scaling, and crossover[] are done for a sequence of targets in the population, just like you're used to.
-The underlying numeric recipe is not altered *at all*, but everything runs a lot faster.
+The very same target and base selection, mutation, scaling, and crossover are done for a sequence of targets in the population, just like you're used to.
+The underlying numeric recipe is not altered at all, but everything runs a lot faster.

 How is this possible?
 The answer is found in asynchronous processing and the